 - According to the US Physician and Payer Forum report of 2013, approximately 18% of cardiologists at independent practices anticipated that they will be owned by a hospital by 2014

-- According to a survey in 2012 by Merritt Hawkins, the medical industry might see 75% of nation’s physicians employed by hospitals in 2014
+- According to a survey in 2012 by Merritt Hawkins, the medical industry might see 75% of the nation’s physicians employed by hospitals in 2014

 Not just financial concerns but new regulations, shortage of skilled doctors and pay-for-quality initiatives are growing pressure on cardiology practices.
-While some providers are selling their practice willingly for financial benefits, other are being forced to sell their business as running a private cardiology practice has become difficult.
+While some providers are selling their practice willingly for financial benefits, others are being forced to sell their business as running a private cardiology practice has become difficult.

 Is your cardiology billing streamlined?

 Financial pressure is increasing on cardiologists and matters can get worse if more money is lost due to cardiology billing errors.
 Cardiology coding is highly complex, therefore it is very important to ensure timely, error-free claim submission in order to maintain a steady cash flow.

 If you are also planning to sell your cardiology practice due to financial issues, a streamlined billing procedure can help strengthen the financial health of your business and get you back on track.

 - You will have to hire experienced coders and billers who have sufficient knowledge of unique terminologies and who can code interventional procedures accurately

 - If you have an in-house billing department you will have to conduct training sessions in order to prepare them for changes in cardiology coding and billing regulations

 - They will also have to be trained on how to appeal delayed or denied claims or else your practice will lose more money